 We are a mixed-voice choir of approximately fifty singers, established in the 1970s in Ilkley, West Yorkshire.

 Each season the choir performs four or five concerts, with programmes including major choral works, popular Christmas music and light-hearted, jazzy summer entertainment.

-We rehearse and perform under the expert guidance of our Musical Director, Rory Johnston, with orchestral or organ/keyboard accompaniment and with invited soloists.
+We rehearse and perform under the expert guidance of our Musical Director, Charlie Perry, with orchestral or organ/keyboard accompaniment and with invited soloists.